-- Using brand colors
+- Using brand colors optimized for success

 - Displaying in-app/character art

-- Readable fonts
+- Using readable fonts

-Make Sure You Follow the ASO Checklist
+Make Sure You Follow the App Store Optimization Checklist

 When it comes to getting quality users who will use an app, developers need to make sure that they first focus on their apps’ audience and how their app can be positioned in the app stores.
 Staying up-to-date on specific user trends and behavior will help developers determine what changes will ultimately attract more users.

-If developers are ever wary of what to do after monitoring user trends and behavior, they’ll need to make sure they follow this ASO checklist:
+If app developers are ever wary of what to do after monitoring user trends and behavior, they’ll need to make sure they follow this ASO checklist:

 - Targeting relevant, high-volume keywords

 - A unique, captivating app title that utilizes title tags

 - A description that emphasizes core features via high-volume keywords